expo/expo/docs/pages/build-reference/how-tos.md

 There are three EAS Build-specific npm hooks that you can set in your package.json.
 See the [Android build process](android-builds.md) and [iOS build process](ios-builds.md) docs to get a better understanding about the internals of the build process.

-- `eas-build-pre-install` - executed before EAS Build runs `yarn install`
+- `eas-build-pre-install` - executed before EAS Build runs `yarn install`.
-- `eas-build-post-install` - the behavior depends on the platform:
+- `eas-build-post-install` - the behavior depends on the platform and project type:
+  - Android
-  - for Android, after `yarn install` has completed
+    - managed projects - runs after `yarn install` and `expo prebuild`.
+    - bare projects - runs after `yarn install`.
-  - for iOS, after `yarn install` and `pod install` have completed
+  - iOS - runs after `yarn install` and `pod install`.
+- `eas-build-on-success` - this hook is triggered at the end of the build process if the build was successful.
-- `eas-build-pre-upload-artifacts` - this hook is triggered almost at the end of the build process, just before EAS Build uploads the build artifacts to AWS S3
+- `eas-build-on-error` - this hook is triggered at the end of the build process if the build failed.
+- `eas-build-on-complete` - this hook is triggered at the end of the build process.
+You can check the build's status with the `EAS_BUILD_STATUS` environment variable.
+It's either `finished` or `errored`.

 This is an example of how your package.json might look like: